Double your donation.

 We seek to tell universal human stories by innovative means to spark the imagination and help audiences better understand themselves and the world around them.

+Directed by Kym Longhi, with Nick Miller as The Muse and Erik Hoover in a tour de force performance as The Poet.
 An Iliad is a modern-day retelling of Homer’s classic.
 Poetry and humor, the ancient tale of the Trojan War and the modern world collide in this captivating theatrical experience.
 The setting is simple: the empty theater.
 The time is now: the present moment.
 The lone figure onstage is a storyteller—possibly Homer, possibly one of the many bards who followed in his footsteps.
 He is fated to tell this story throughout history.

 Remembering Rachel